lordslair/easydbbackup/README.md

 2020-10-27 14:57:43 [hourly]  └> Cleaning       [✓]
 ```

 Once a day, a status will be displayed with Size used & number of zip files
+This will occur, wether you use rsync or rclone
 ```
 2020-10-23 15:21:05 ========== Remote Disk Usage Status ==========
 2020-10-23 15:21:05 [hourly]    Size: 22 MB     (Zip-files: 48)